Davids3498/OOP_EX3/README.md

 In this class we have another inner class **Node**.
  This class represent the nodes that our graph is made from.

-#### GraphAlgo
+### GraphAlg - second part

-This class implements the GraphAlgoInterface interface. in this class we have the algorithms we can run on our graph, also in this class we have methods to save and load the graph in json fashion. contains the following methods:
+second part of this project. this class implements the GraphAlgoInterface interface. in this class we have the algorithms we can run on our graph, also in this class we have methods to save and load the graph in json fashion. contains the following methods:

 **get_graph** returns the DiGraph which the algorithm works on.